-The use of higher doses than those specified is not recommended.
+Pentostatin should be administered under the supervision of a physician qualified and experienced in the use of cancer chemotherapeutic agents.
+The use of doses higher than those specified is not recommended.
 Dose-limiting severe renal, liver, pulmonary, and CNS toxicities occurred in Phase 1 studies that used pentostatin at higher doses (20 to 50 mg/m(2) in divided doses over 5 days) than recommended.
 In a clinical investigation in patients with refractory chronic lymphocytic leukemia using pentostatin at the recommended dose in combination with fludarabine phosphate, 4 of 6 patients entered in the study had severe or fatal pulmonary toxicity.
 The use of pentostatin in combination with fludarabine phosphate is not recommended .

 Commonly used brand name(s)

 Available Dosage Forms:

 Therapeutic Class: Antineoplastic Agent

 Pharmacologic Class: Antimetabolite

 Pentostatin belongs to the group of medicines called antimetabolites.
 It is used to treat a type of cancer of the white blood cells called hairy cell leukemia.
 Pentostatin may be used in patients with hairy cell leukemia who have already been treated with other medicines (e.g., alpha-interferon) that did not work well.

 Pentostatin interferes with the growth of cancer cells, which are eventually destroyed.
 Since the growth of normal body cells may also be affected by pentostatin, other effects may also occur.
 Some of these may be serious and must be reported to your doctor.
 Other effects may not be serious but may cause concern.
 Some effects may not occur for months or years after the medicine is used.

 Before you begin treatment with pentostatin, you and your doctor should talk about the good pentostatin will do as well as the risks of using it.